 Annual Comprehensive Inspections.
-Facilities must conduct an Annual Comprehensive Site Inspection.
+"Qualified Personnel" must conduct an Annual Comprehensive Site Inspection.
 The annual inspection is intended to verify that drainage, potential pollution sources identified in the SWPPP are accurate, and that BMPs are being implemented, and adequately maintained.
-The annual inspection must also certify that the facility is in compliance with the permit new NOI application form within 90 days of the date of Ohio EPA's written instructions to renotify.
+The annual inspection must also certify that the facility is in compliance with the permit.